diffstorm/processWatchdog/README.md

 ### Fields
 - `udp_port` : The UDP port to expect heartbeats.
+- `periodic_reboot`: Optional.
+Specifies the periodic reboot schedule.
+The feature is disabled if the key is not found or the value is invalid.
+The supported formats are:
+    - Daily Specific Time: A specific time in `HH:MM` format (e.g., `04:00` for a reboot at 4:00 AM every day).
+    - Hourly Interval: An integer value followed by `h` (e.g., `6h` for every 6 hours).
+    - Daily Interval: An integer value followed by `d` (e.g., `5d` for every 5 days).
+    - Weekly Interval: An integer value followed by `w` (e.g., `2w` for every 2 weeks).
+    - Monthly Interval: An integer value followed by `m` (e.g., `3m` for every 3 months).
+    - Default to Days: If no unit is provided, the value is treated as days (e.g., `7` is equivalent to `7d`).
 - `[app:<AppName>]` : Each application to be monitored should have its own section prefixed with `app:`. `<AppName>` will be used as the name of the application.
 - `start_delay` : Delay in seconds before starting the application.
 - `heartbeat_delay` : Time in seconds to wait before expecting a heartbeat from the application.